Primordial non-Gaussianity without tails -- how to measure fNL with the bulk of the density PDF: Summary of procedure and forecast of statistical power

-The upper panel of \figref{constraints_joint} shows the constraints that can be obtained on the amplitude of an equilateral primordial bispectrum, $f_{\mathrm{NL}}^{\mathrm{equi}}$, from a joint analysis of the PDF at smoothing radii $R=15$Mpc$/h$ and $R=30$Mpc$/h$ - again assuming a survey volume of $V=100(\mathrm{Gpc}/h)^3$ at $z=1$ (blue contours).
-In that panel we also show the constraints that can be obtained from direct measurements of the variance and skewness of density fluctuations at these scales (red contours) and from the variance, skewness and kurtosis combined (green contours).
-In can be seen there, that the PDF indeed contains more information than just the 2nd and 3rd moment of fluctuations combined.
-The moment-based analysis only catches up with the PDF-based one once the kurtosis is also considered.
-Note again that in each of these cases we leave the non-linear variance of density fluctuations at both smoothing scales as two free parameters.
-This means that the analysis tested here can simultaneously measure primordial non-Gaussianity and the amplitude and slope of the non-linear power spectrum.
+In \figref{constraints_joint} we show the statistical power achievable with a joint analysis of the PDF at smoothing radii $R=15$Mpc$/h$ and $R=30$Mpc$/h$ - again assuming a survey volume of $V=100(\mathrm{Gpc}/h)^3$ at $z=1$ (blue solid contours).
+Also, we show the constraints obtainable from analyses of the variance and skewness (red dash-dotted contour) and the variance, skewness and kurtosis (green dashed contour).
+Note again that in each of these cases we consider the non-linear variance of density fluctuations at both smoothing scales as two free parameters.
+This means that the analyses tested here can simultaneously measure primordial non-Gaussianity and the amplitude and slope of the non-linear power spectrum.